harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

 ## Framework
-Building on the recent success of [Julia](https://julialang.org), [JuMP](https://github.com/jump-dev/JuMP.jl) and mixed-integer programming (MIP) solvers, [QuantumCircuitOpt](https://github.com/harshangrjn/QuantumCircuitOpt.jl) (or QCOpt), is an open-source toolkit for quantum circuit design.
+Building on the recent success of [Julia](https://julialang.org), [JuMP](https://github.com/jump-dev/JuMP.jl) and mixed-integer programming (MIP) solvers, [QuantumCircuitOpt](https://github.com/harshangrjn/QuantumCircuitOpt.jl) (or QCOpt), is an open-source toolkit for optimal quantum circuit design.
 As illustrated in the figure below, QCOpt is written in Julia, a relatively new and fast dynamic programming language used for technical computing with support for extensible type system and meta-programming.
 At a high level, QCOpt provides an abstraction layer to achieve two primary goals:
 1. To capture user-specified inputs, such as a desired quantum computation and the available hardware gates, and build a JuMP model of an MIP formulation, and
 2. To extract, analyze and post-process the solution from the JuMP model to provide exact and approximate circuit decompositions, up to a global phase and machine precision.